 Seafood and Seaweed:

 Seafood, such as fish and shellfish, is known to be a great source of iodine.
 Certain types of seaweed, like kelp and nori, are also incredibly rich in this mineral.
-Including these foods in your can significantly contribute to your iodine intake.
+Including these foods in your diet can significantly contribute to your iodine intake.

 Dairy Products: